10 Practical Python Automation Scripts

 from happytransformer import TTSettings

-def Grammar_Fixer(Text):
+def Grammer_Fixer(Text):

 config = TTSettings(do_sample=True, top_k=10, max_length=100)

-corrected = Grammar.generate_text(Text, args=config)
+corrected = Grammer.generate_text(Text, args=config)

 print("Corrected Text: ", corrected.text)